AndreZNielsen/TTK4145-Elevator-Project/README.md

 # How to run the elevators

-Start elevatorserver
+- Start elevatorserver

-Adjust Config:
+- Adjust Config: <br>

-  Set LocalElevatorServerPort to match elevatorservers port (e.g., "localhost:15657")
+  Set LocalElevatorServerPort to match elevatorservers port (e.g., "localhost:15657") <br>

-  Define the wanted number of floors
+  Define the wanted number of floors <br>

-  Assign the elevator ID in Elevator_id (e.g., "A" or "B")
+  Assign the elevator ID in Elevator_id (e.g., "A" or "B") <br>

-  List IDs of other elevators in possibleIDs (e.g., "A","B","C" for 3 elevators)
+  List IDs of other elevators in possibleIDs (e.g., "A","B","C" for 3 elevators) <br>

-  Set IP addresses for the other elevators in Elevators_ip
+  Set IP addresses for the other elevators in Elevators_ip <br>

-Run the program:
+- Run the program:
   run with "go run main.go"